artefactop/riak-utils/README.md

 riak-utils
 ==========

-Some utils function for work with riak
+Some utils function for work with [riak-erlang-client](https://github.com/basho/riak-erlang-client)